exp111/OutwardStuff/Notes/Ideas.md

 * need to buy map first before seeing it ingame (else grey screen or just area image)
 * debug menu area tp names (Dungeon2 => Dungeon 2 (Giant's Village))
 * anti cheat (detect debug mode usage, require other players to also use that mod, send Global.Cheats on connect + kick
+* right click on map to get pos/teleport